MrKaszeba19/fpWeather/README.md

 - `fpweather -c` launches config
 - `fpweather -l "Tel Aviv"` shows the current weather in Tel Aviv, IL.
 - `fpweather -u 3` displays weather info of your city using the British locale (Celsius, mph, millibars)
-- `fpweather -s 3 -u 1 -l Skopje` displays weather of Skopje in a bulleted list using Metric units
+- `fpweather -s 4 -u 1 -l Skopje` displays weather of Skopje in a bulleted list using Metric units
-- `fpweather -s 3 -u 1 -o +DG -l Bydgoszcz` displays weather of Bydgoszcz in a bulleted list using Metric units and adds both wind direction and min/max temperature
+- `fpweather -s 4 -u 1 -o +DG -l Bydgoszcz` displays weather of Bydgoszcz in a bulleted list using Metric units and adds both wind direction and min/max temperature
 - `fpweather --style=3 --units=1 --output=+DG --location=Bydgoszcz` does the same as above
 - `fpweather -s 0 -u 1 -o D -l Gdynia` displays the full temperature info of Gdynia in a flat string using Metric units
+- `fpweather -s 4 -u 1 -o +DGh -l Gdynia` displays the full info of Gdynia in a flat string using Metric units
+- `fpweather -s 4 -u 1 -o full -l Gdynia` does the same as above

 ## More info